Three-mode tunable coupler for superconducting two-qubit gates: Device description

 \section{Device description}

-The two-qubit device explored in this work is shown in Fig.~\ref{fig:qcq_zoom}.
-It consists of two tunable transmons connected by a tunable three-mode coupler with an individual flux-control line.
-We utilize here concentric weakly flux-tunable transmon qubits \cite{egorova2024} for reduction of dielectric losses, containing a 3-JJs circuit \cite{ChavezGarcia2022} for reducing flux noise sensitivity at the expence of narrowing tunability range, shown in Fig.~\ref{fig:qcq_zoom}.
-Our 3-JJs qubit circuit consists of two JJs forming an asymmetric DC SQUID connected in series to a third JJ.
-Each qubit has a single flux-coupled control line for both dc and microwave manipulations.
+\lena{The two-qubit device consists} of two tunable transmons connected by a tunable three-mode coupler with an individual flux-control line.
+We utilize concentric weakly flux-tunable transmon qubits \cite{egorova2024} for reduction of dielectric losses, containing a \lena{three-Josephson-junction (3-JJ)} circuit \cite{ChavezGarcia2022} for reducing flux noise sensitivity at the expence of narrowing tunability range, shown in Fig.~\ref{fig:qcq_zoom}.
+Our 3-JJ qubit circuit consists of two \lena{Josephson junctions (JJs)} forming an asymmetric DC SQUID connected in series to a third JJ.
+Each qubit has a single flux-coupled control line for both dc and microwave \lena{signals}.
 The physical pitch between qubits is 2~mm.
-Capacitive coupling between the transmon and the coupler is provided by arc-shaped electrodes \cite{Caldwell2018,andersen2020repeated}.
-The three-mode coupler, that we present in the current work, has three nodes and consists of a coplanar waveguide segment, terminated with JJs, and shorted in the middle by a DC SQUID, see~Fig.~\ref{fig:qcq_zoom}(b).
+Capacitive coupling between the transmon and the coupler is provided by arc-shaped electrodes \cite{Caldwell2018, andersen2020repeated}.
+The three-mode coupler has three nodes and consists of a coplanar waveguide segment, terminated with JJs, and shorted in the middle by a DC SQUID, see~Fig.~\ref{fig:qcq_zoom}(b). \lena{The Hamiltonian of the system and the circuit parameters are described in Appendix A. Due to the mirror-symmetry of the circuit, the eigenmodes are either even or odd (Fig.~\ref{fig:qcq_zoom}(d)).
+The even modes are flux-tunable.
+The odd mode is not flux-tunable, since there is no currents flowing through the SQUID associated with it.}